ENux-Distro/ENux/README.md

 **Conflict resolution:**
 Bedrock Linux handles most compatibility headaches.
 For beginners, **enux** simplifies package management into one easy-to-use tool.
 Note: nix, epkg, epm and flatpak aren't a part of brl/pmm, they're independent

+**About Nix**: ENux 5.6.3's installer will not install Nix because of the environment.
+You can still test it in the live environment.

 ---

 ## Features